binexec/ezRTOS/readme.md

     - When CSwitch()/Enter_Kernel() is called, the function must save the current running task's context onto the stack, and load the kernel's context.
     - When **Exit_Kernel()**, the opposit occurs.
     - The current implementation for context switching on AVR is done in CSwitch.s

+## Todo

+Currently, kernel objects and linked list nodes are dynamically allocated onto the heap using the same malloc function provided by stdlib.
+There are two inherent concerns, as the same memory heap is shared with the user's memory allocations:

+1. Kernel objects may be corrupted if the user accidentally writes out of bound of its own allocated memory
+2. If the target platform does not have a native implementation of malloc in stdlib, the RTOS is unusable

+A seperate dynamic memory allocator has been implemented in the [DynMemAllocator](https://github.com/bowen-liu/DynMemAllocator) repo.
+By letting the RTOS manage its own memory heap, these concerns are mitigated.
+However, the memory allocator was developed using an x86 machine (even though the algorithm is system/architecture independant), and we have not yet tested it on AVR.
+The next step would be incorporating it into the RTOS.